timm/tested/docs/onFishing.md

   [shows gender bias](https://science.sciencemag.org/content/356/6334/183).
   “She is an engineer,
   He is a nurse” is translated into Turkish and then again into English becomes “He is an engineer, She is a nurse” [5].
+- Chapter six of Safiya Noble’s book Algorithms of Oppression [^noble] tells the sad tale of  how a design quirk of  Yelp ruined a small business:
+  As one of Noble’s interviewees put it "Black people don’t ‘check in’ and let people know where they’re at when they sit in my (hair dressing salon).
+  They already feel like they are being hunted;  they aren't going to tell the Man where they are".
+  Hence, that salon fell in the Yelp ratings (losing customers) since its patrons rarely  pressed the   “checked-in”  button.

 For our purposes, the  important point of the first Noble example is this: